-Generation Z is rising in buying power, and thus represents a growing opportunity for brands that understand their values and specific shopping behaviors.
-Gen Z’s buying power is estimated by some sources to be around $143 billion, and by other sources to be as high as $323 billion.
+Gen Z consumers on Amazon are rising in buying power.
+This represents a growing opportunity for brands that understand their values and specific shopping behaviors.
+Some sources estimate Gen Z’s buying power to be between $143 to $323 billion.

-Born between 1997 and 2012, Gen Z is currently between the ages of 10 and 25.
-As the first generation of digital natives, the world of cell phones, social media, and online shopping is all they know.
-90% have their own phones and make 50% of their purchases using their phones.
-Gen Z is also extremely familiar with Amazon, with 88% agreeing they are more likely to buy products from Amazon than other e-commerce sites.
+Born between 1997 and 2012, Gen Z is currently between 10 and 25. years old.
+They are the first generation of digital natives.
+They are adept with social media and online shopping.
+For example, 90% of Gen Z owns a phone and makes 50% of purchases online.
+Gen Z is also highly familiar with Amazon, with 88% agreeing they are more likely to buy products from Amazon than other e-commerce sites.

 How to Appeal to Gen Z Shoppers on Amazon

 Gen Z appreciates brands that are authentic, transparent, and have a greater purpose.
 This makes brand storytelling on Amazon important.
-Build a compelling narrative that explains to consumers what your brand mission and values are- tell them why they should purchase from you.
-Additionally, consider the fact that Gen Z are digital natives with short attention spans when it comes to online shopping.
-Amazon’s platform gives consumers an overwhelming amount of options, and it’s your job as the seller to cut through the noise.
+Build a compelling narrative explaining to consumers your brand mission and values- tell them why they should purchase from you.
+Additionally, consider that Gen Z are digital natives with short attention spans when it comes to online shopping.
+Amazon’s platform gives consumers an overwhelming amount of options, and it’s the seller job to cut through the noise.
 Gen Z doesn’t want to browse through every listing that pops up in the SERP.
-Make sure your listing ranks high and stands out, or else it likely won’t be part of Gen Z’s consideration set.
+Make sure your listing stands out, or it likely won’t be part of Gen Z’s consideration set.

 Survey on Gen Z Shopping Behaviors

 Envision Horizons conducted a survey of 25 Gen Z consumers to learn more about their shopping behaviors.
 Survey participants were born between the years 1997 and 2003.
 80% of respondents identified as female, 20% identified as male.
 All respondents have a high school education or higher.